facebook/react-native-website/docs/other-debugging-methods.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

-This page covers other JavaScript debugging methods besides what is described in [Opening the Debugger](./debugging#opening-the-debugger).
-If you are using a newly created React Native or Expo app, we recommend starting there.
+This page covers how to use legacy JavaScript debugging methods.
+If you are getting started with a new React Native or Expo app, we recommend using [React Native DevTools](./react-native-devtools).

 ## Safari Developer Tools (direct JSC debugging)